 Halloween is coming up!
 It’s time to break out the pumpkins, skeletons, and monster masks and get the candy ready.
 But this year, when you put on your favorite sexy Halloween costume, you may have noticed something new.
 Spider webs.
 Not on your outfit, but your legs!
 What are they?
 Where did they come from?
 How did they get there?
 Will they go away?
 Are they bad?

-Spider veins don’t discriminate- they can appear at any age in any gender, but they tend to show up in women more than men.
-They usually show up between your 20’s and 40’s and get more prominent as you age.
-They also appear more often in people who have jobs that require them to sit or stand all day, or people who have tacked on more than a few extra pounds.
+Spider veins don’t – they can appear at any age in men and women, but they tend to show up in women more than men.
+They usually show up between your 20s and 40s and get more prominent as you age.
+They also appear more often in people who have jobs that require them to sit or stand all day, or people who have tacked on more than a few extra pounds!

-Although spider veins are never really a treat, they are usually not life-threatening or even harmful.
+Although spider veins are never really a treat, they’re usually not life-threatening or even harmful.
 For some people, spider veins are purely a blemish with no other adverse symptoms attached.
 But others may experience itching, pain, or discomfort associated with spider veins.

 What Are Spider Veins?

 Although spider veins can occur anywhere on your body, they usually appear on your face and legs.

 Spider veins pop up on your legs because something’s gone wrong with the blood flow there.
 In a healthy leg vein, blood flows in only one direction: upward from your feet towards your heart.
 Every few inches along the interior of these veins, there are one-way doors called valves.
 When the blood flows up towards your heart, and it passes a valve, the valve closes.
 This prevents the blood from sliding back down towards the feet.

 Just like any well-used machine, over time, your body and its parts begin to deteriorate.
 This includes the valves inside your veins, which can become defective and leaky.

 Damaged valves in your legs allow your blood to flow backward and pool.
 The weight of this pooled blood puts pressure on your vein walls, which causes the vein to bulge.